Mechanisms underlying cell identity and plasticity

 Mechanisms of alveolar development

-Our lab is testing how mesenchymal lineages contribute to lung development using mouse genetics and single-cell RNA/ATAC-sequencing.
-Moreover, we are actively developing new assays to parse the varied functions of these mesenchymal cell subsets including migration and force-exertion assays.
-Lastly, we are exploring how co-development of mesenchymal and immune lineages occur at the onset of environmental exposure.
+Our lab uses mouse genetics and single-cell RNA/ATAC sequencing to investigate how mesenchymal lineages contribute to lung development.
+We are also developing new assays to examine the diverse functions of mesenchymal cell subsets, including assays for cell migration and force exertion.
+We are also exploring how mesenchymal and immune lineages co-develop during the early stages of environmental exposure.

 Translational impact for lung physiology and disease

-Guiding our research is that the pulmonary system, as a whole, performs the essential function of gas-exchange.
-Our approach is to uncover mechanisms regulating unique cellular processes and then determine the impact of these processes on lung function or disease onset/progression.
-We use physiologic parameters to assess outcomes in our murine genetic models.
-We employ in vivo models that provoke cell behaviors in settings of tissue stress.
-Moreover, we have collaborations across the CHOP and PENN community to obtain clinical samples and primary cells to validate novel markers and cell phenotypes.
+Our approach is to uncover the mechanisms that regulate unique cellular processes and to determine how these processes influence lung function, disease onset, and progression.
+To assess outcomes in our murine genetic models, we use physiological parameters and in vivo systems that elicit specific cell behaviors under conditions of tissue stress.
+In addition, we collaborate with researchers across the CHOP and Penn communities to obtain clinical samples and primary cells for validating novel markers and cell phenotypes.